 We ended up having to adjust the time element to his goals because he was not willing to do all the things needed to hit the amount in the time he wanted and keep everything else in tact.
 I used my expertise to help not just bring the money in but to help find ways to budget better to place some additional money in savings.
 Those became more actions.
 We did get to his end goal for the month by combining the actions for bringing money in, and monitoring the savings portion to not let as much out.

-The point of theshutterstock_170239703 loner story here is a coach should not just say, “Well, if your not willing to do what I say, I can’t help you” the other point is be open to other options and be willing to take the actions you commit to.
+The point of the loner story here is a coach should not just say, “Well, if your not willing to do what I say, I can’t help you” the other point is be open to other options and be willing to take the actions you commit to.
 If my client would have just agreed to everything up front and just left parts out and not taken the actions, we would not have been able to reach the goals and both of us would be frustrated!

 Stay in Contact!